JAParedes/MPC_for_inverted_pendulum_on_a_cart_stabilization/README.md

 # MPC for Inverted Pendulum on a Cart Stabilization
  Model Predictive Control (MPC) for stabilization of a cart-pendulum system.
 The files in this repository evaluate LQR, linear MPC, nonlinear MPC and Reference Governor (RG) algorithms.
 More details about the implementation are given in the **Inverted Pendulum on a Cart system stabilization via MPC control schemes** and **Inverted Pendulum on a Cart system stabilization via MPC control schemes_Presentation** .pdf files.
+This code is used to obtain training data in [1].

 ## Setup for CasADi in Matlab for Windows
 Download CasADi binaries from [here](https://web.casadi.org/get/), unzip the files and place them in a directory of your choice.
 Then, in Matlab, run the following command depending on the file you downloaded.